 From time to time, certain donors have established trusts with third-party administrators, typically banks or other Episcopal entities, the terms of which require the income earned from such gifts to be paid to the Organization and/or other specified beneficiaries and the principal to be invested in perpetuity.
 The income received from these outside trusts has been recorded as either temporarily restricted or unrestricted support based upon the respective donor's imposed stipulations.
-The fair value of these outside trust assets is recognized as a component of permanently restricted net assets.
+The fair value of the Organization's outside trust assets has been recognized as a component of permanently restricted net assets.
 The beneficial interest in outside trusts is measured each year and the change in fair value of the trust's underlying investments is recognized on the statement of activities.
-The Organization's beneficial interest in outside trusts is classified as Level 3 within the FASB's fair value hierarchy as of December 31, 2014 and 2013.
+The Organization's beneficial interest in outside trusts is classified as Level 3 within the FASB's fair value hierarchy as of December 31, 2015 and 2014.

-The following table summarizes the changes in fair value associated with the Organization's beneficial interest in outside trusts for the years ended December 31, 2014 and 2013:
+The following table summarizes the changes in fair value associated with the Organization's beneficial interest in outside trusts for the years ended December 31, 2015 and 2014:

-2014 2013 - " Balance as of beginning of the year \$ 394,615 \$ 387,800 Realized and unrealized (losses) gains (16,884) 6,815 Balance as of end of the year \$ 377,731 \$ 394,615
+2015 2014 Balance as of beginning of the year Realized and unrealized losses \$ 377,731 (11,213) \$ 394,615 (16,884) Balance as of end of the year \$ 366,518 \$ 377,731